MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/modify-printer-settings-setprinter-api.md

 ---
 # How to modify printer settings by using SetPrinter

 The `SetPrinter` function allows applications to change various printer attributes.
-However, as the code in this article demonstrates, a certain amount of preparation is necessary to correctly call SetPrinter.
+However, as the code in this article demonstrates, a certain amount of preparation is necessary to correctly call `SetPrinter`.

 _Original product version:_ &nbsp; Windows
 _Original KB number:_ &nbsp; 140285